canopy-js/canopy-js/README.md

 #### 10. Visual memory is stronger than verbal

-A person can remember many facts.
+A person can remember some facts.
 But it is easier to remember a space.
 Here is a room, and inside it a box.
 Here is a box, and inside it a key.